-The Met Police headquarters was transformed into the Ministry of Magic not once, but twice.
+The Met Police headquarters on Scotland Place was transformed into the Ministry of Magic not once, but twice.
 It featured in Harry Potter and the Order of the Phoenix and Harry Potter and the Deathly Hallows Part 1.

 If you’re looking for the guest entrance that Harry and Arthur Weasley used to get inside, you’ll be disappointed.
 The phone box that they entered was just a prop and isn’t there now.

 Scotland Yard appears a second time on Harry Potter and the Deathly Hallows: Part 1 just before Harry, Ron and Hermione use polyjuice potion to enter the Ministry undetected.

 The underground toilets in Whitehall were another spectacular location in Harry Potter and the Deathly Hallows Part 1.
 It’s the bit where Harry, Hermione and Ron go to the Ministry of Magic to steal the locket that Dolores Umbridge has in her possession.

 It’s an amazing example of merging the reality of the location with a bit of movie magic.
 You’ll notice that the statue in the scene exists in reality, but the Gentlemen sign doesn’t.

 Leadenhall Market and Borough Market may not have been the only locations for Diagon Alley or Knock Turn Alley.
 The more likely inspiration, and most often cited, is Cecil Court.
 It’s a charming street next to the Wyndham’s Theatre (near Leicester Square tube station).
 You’ll find shops selling theatrical memorabilia, maps, first edition children’s books and there’s even a magic shop.